OpenCVBlueprints/OpenCVBlueprints/chapter_4/README.md

-# Chapter 4: Controlling a shared calendar app with gestures.
+# Chapter 4: Panorama Application in Android Studio with NDK

+- Add "ndk.dir" variable in local.properties file.
+- Change the absolute path to OpenCV SDK in app/src/main/jni/Android.mk